vk-cs/docs-public/docs/en/networks/vnet/how-to-guides/vpn-tunnel/vpn-tunnel.md

 </tabpanel>
 <tabpanel>

-1. Open the page with information about the router `router_1234` in your personal account, to which the client subnet `clientSubnet` and the VPN gateway `client_vpn_gw` are connected.
+1. Open the page with information about the router `router_1234` in your management console, to which the client subnet `clientSubnet` and the VPN gateway `client_vpn_gw` are connected.
 1. On the **Static Routes** tab, click the **Add Static Route** button.
 1. Write a static route to the cloud network `10.0.0.0/29`: